Hertzole/HertzVox-2/README.md

 - Easy to use API
 - Easily create new blocks
 - Supports both infinite worlds and set sized worlds
-- Theoretically supports 64,000 blocks
+- Theoretically supports over 2 billion blocks

 Also works really well in the Unity editor and with the following features